Tuesday, November 14, 2023

 Ian reported that he and Nicole want to clean out the shed.
 All are welcome.

 There is ongoing confusion about where the University House water shutoff is located.
 Discussion ensued.
-Jloene will assist in this matter.
+Jolene will assist in this matter.

 Co-Chair Applicants